 During our 16 years on the road, Coen and I have both seen our share of hospitals.
 Among them were visits because of malaria and dengue.
 People often ask how we felt, how the treatments were, if we are still feeling after-effects.
 Hence this blog post.

-I am no expert and have zero medical knowledge.
+Note: I am NO expert and have ZERO medical knowledge.
 I am only sharing our personal experiences.
 Make sure to do your own proper research before drawing your conclusions on the subject.

 When traveling for such a long time, months on end, I don’t think it’s a good idea to take prophylaxis.
 Apart from stuffing your body with something that doesn’t belong there, experts have told us that prophylaxes make it more difficult to determine malaria when showing symptoms (very similar to, for example, dengue) and if you do have malaria it is more difficult to treat.
 (Note that the prophylaxis doesn’t protect 100%.)

 I got malaria twice, in Asia, and I continue to be of the same opinion as to the above-mentioned one.
 I would like to point out the statement ‘malaria will always remain in your body’ no longer is true according to the medics who treated me in Bangkok Hospital.
 According to them, malaria can be eradicated if treated properly.

 No doubt different medics have different opinions on the subjects; again draw your conclusions after your own research.

 Dangers of Self Medication

 For the right proper treatment it is of utmost importance to know exactly which strain of malaria you carry.
 That’s why it is so important to get a blood test done at a decent hospital/malaria clinic for a thorough test, and that you don’t just medicate yourself with what’s in your first-aid kit (unless it’s an emergency, of course).